NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Spell Effects/Spell Effect_ Shifting Form (Claws).md

-Granted by casting [[Spells/Shifting Form|Shifting Form]] and choosing to gain a pair of claws.
+Granted by casting [[Shifting Form|Shifting Form]] and choosing to gain a pair of claws.

 *Source: Pathfinder Core Rulebook*
 *OGL*